Astronomy and Astrophysics

 In addition to being a prestigious academic exchange program, the Fulbright Program is designed to expand and strengthen relationships between the people of the United States and citizens of other nations and to promote international understanding and cooperation.
 To support this mission, Fulbright Scholars may be asked to give public talks, mentor students, and otherwise engage with the host community, in addition to their primary activities.

-Conduct research at the Dublin Institute of Advanced Studies (DIAS) within an appropriate area of specialization.
+Conduct research at the Dublin Institute for Advanced Studies (DIAS) within an appropriate area of specialization.
 The awardee will be expected to undertake a research project in collaboration with researchers in the DIAS Astronomy & Astrophysics Section.
 The Section has active research groups in planetary science, solar physics, space weather, exoplanets, star and planet formation, and the interstellar medium.
 Accommodation will be provided at the Dunsink Observatory in the suburbs of Dublin.

 Dunsink Observatory was founded in 1785 and has been a centre for research in astronomy since then.
 It was home to Sir William Rowan Hamilton in the mid-19th century and now hosts researchers from the DIAS Astronomy & Astrophysics Section.
 Further details the Section can be found at www.dias.ie/astrophysics.